 ADFs have been generalized in other works, in particular as to allow for the handling of weights (Brewka et al. 2018; Bogaerts 2019).
-As our semantics, they allow for an extension of the set of truth-values $\{T, F, U\}$ with other values.
-In fact, in (Brewka et al. 2018) an instantiation of weighted ADFs using Belnap's four-valued logic is discussed.
-However, in (Brewka et al. 2018) this results in five truth-values, since in weighted ADFs, the truth-values are always supplemented with an information-theoretic minimum U that is not part of the original set of truth-values.
-Furthermore, this instantiation uses Belnap's four-valued logic to evaluate complex formulas, which means that tautologies can be both assigned Belnap's inconsistent and incomplete truthvalues (but never the external U-value).
-Finally, weighted ADFs have the same syntax as ADFs, and thus, the syntax of cADFs also generalize the syntax of weighted ADFs.
+In (Brewka et al. 2018) an instantiation of weighted ADFs using Belnap's four-valued logic is discussed.
+However, in the setting of (Brewka et al. 2018) this results in five truth-values, since in weighted ADFs, the truth-values are always supplemented with an informationtheoretic minimum U that is not part of the original set of truth-values.
+This is counter-intuitive, as Belnap's truthvalues already include a truth-value expressing undecidedness.
+Furthermore, this instantiation uses Belnap's fourvalued logic to evaluate complex formulas, which means that tautologies can be both assigned Belnap's inconsistent and incomplete truth-values (but never the external U-value).
+Finally, syntactically, weighted ADFs conform with ADFs in the sense that they require exactly one acceptance condition to be assigned to every node, and thus, the syntax of cADFs also generalizes the syntax of weighted ADFs.